 However, I encountered the same issue.
 The glaze was being fired to cone 6, but I was still getting the pinging and blistering.
 This suggested to me that the pinging problem was not related to the bisque temperature.

-Instead, I wondered if the pinholes might be to do with the grog and sand in the clay.
+Instead, I wondered if the pinholes might have been to do with the grog and sand in the clay.

 Amaco has illustrations of Potter’s Choice glazes on different colored clay bodies on their website.
 I’m sure that these glazes can work on buff or darker clays.
 But my experience is that they work best on a smooth clay body.